 Your 8-year-old son wakes up crying in the night complaining that his legs are throbbing.
 You rub them and soothe him as much as you can, but you're uncertain about whether to give him any medicine or take him to the doctor.

 Sound familiar?
-Your son probably is experiencing growing pains, a normal occurrence in about 25% to 40% of children.
-They generally strike during two periods: in early childhood among 3- to 5-year-olds and, later, in 8- to 12-year-olds.
+Your son is probably having growing pains, which about 25% to 40% of kids do.
+They usually strike during two periods: in early childhood among 3- to 5-year-olds and, later, in 8- to 12-year-olds.

 Signs and Symptoms